JulianLivrone/quote-generator/README.md

 - Clicking "New Quote" button generates a new quote
 - Clicking "Tweet Quote" button shares the quote on Twitter
 - Shows a loading spinner while quotes are being retrieved
+- Select quote category to get only quotes of that category

 ## Technologies Used